Tuesday, March 7, 2023

 Be compassionate with yourself.
 Treat yourself as you would your best friend.
 When you hear that internal voice starts to berate you, stop it in its tracks.
 Remind yourself of all the good things you really are: kind, hardworking, loving, creative, etc. No self-flagellation allowed.
 Instead, celebrate the goodness in you.

 Take a moment, find a quiet spot to sit, and follow your breath.
 Repeat, “May I be happy, may I be healthy, may I be safe, may I be at peace” several times.
 A backyard is a good location to rest, watch the clouds, admire the flowers, dig in the dirt, and pray.
-Take a walk, a run, a bubble bath, something to that feeds your soul.
+Take a walk, a run, a bubble bath, something that feeds your soul.
 Embrace the fearful parts of yourself with love and kindness.
 Believe that you deserve a moment to rest.

 Stay in touch with at least one friend.
 Set a regular time to check in with them.
 Choose a signal (a word texted to them, a light left on, or a plant in the window) that tells them they need to call 911.